cmusatyalab/gabriel/design/README.md

 might be a significant amount of time between when a frame is captured and when it gets processed.
 However, using multiple tokens avoids periods where the cloudlet has to wait to receive the next frame.
-Increasing the number of tokens thus increases the possible dealy before a frame gets processed but reduces the amount of time the cloudlet has no frames to process, when network latency is high.
-The number of rames is thus a parameter that will increase the framerate for applications that can tolerate higher latency.
+Increasing the number of tokens thus increases the possible delay before a frame gets processed but reduces the amount of time the cloudlet has no frames to process, when network latency is high.
+The number of frames is thus a parameter that will increase the framerate for applications that can tolerate higher latency.

 When multiple cognitive engines consume frames from the same source, the token